 Workers’ compensation laws can vary by state.
 Some of those laws change from year to year.
 If you have been diagnosed with an asbestos-related illness, you may be able to file for workers’ compensation to cover medical bills, pain and suffering.

 But eligibility and compensation are two different things.
-The workers’ compensation board in your state can provide more information, and you should also speak with an experienced asbestos and mesothelioma lawyer.
+The workers’ compensation board in your state can provide more information.

-If your illness was caused by asbestos exposure on the job, you may have the opportunity to file a personal injury lawsuit and receive fair compensation for injuries.
 Attorneys usually don’t file a claim against your employer, unless the employer is an asbestos company.
-Instead, attorneys typically file lawsuits against the manufacturers of asbestos products.
+Instead, attorneys typically file lawsuits against the manufacturers of asbestos-containing products.
 These manufacturers are generally held liable.Chat Now About Workers’ Comp

 The men and women who served in the U.S. armed forces have a higher risk of developing mesothelioma because of the dependence on asbestos in vessels, barracks and pipe coverings, among other military parts, tools and machinery.
 Those who served in the U.S. Navy — especially the ones who worked in shipyards are among the most at risk.